LMSW vs. LCSW – What’s the difference?

 What is an LMSW?

-A licensed master social worker (LMSW) is a professional license that enables you to practice social work in most states.
-An LMSW may work in a variety of care or agency settings to deliver therapy, counseling and life-betterment services to people who need them.
+A licensed master social worker (LMSW) is a professional license that enables qualified individuals to practice social work in most states.
+An LMSW may work in a variety of care or agency settings to deliver therapy, counseling, and life-betterment services to people who need them.

 LMSW Requirements

 To become an LMSW you must earn an MSW degree.
-To get into a master’s program, you will likely need a Bachelor of Social Work or a social service degree in a related discipline such as sociology or psychology.
+To get into a master’s program, you might need a Bachelor of Social Work or a social service degree in a related discipline such as sociology or psychology.

 Candidates for licensure must also typically take an ASWB master’s or advanced generalist exam to demonstrate their competence in the field.
 Some states require supervised experience hours following the completion of your degree to become licensed.